saby/router/README.md

 ### Specifying a Pretty URL

-If you want the user to see a different URL than what it really is, specify the `prettyUrl` option.
+The `prettyUrl` option can be specified, if the actual URL should be hidden from the user.
 This string will be displayed in the user's address bar, but `Router.Route` and `Router.Link` components will still work with the *actual* URL.

 **Example:**